sowmyathogiti/Healthify/Contributions/Vineetha/README.md

 Time Allocated : 1 hour In class + 3 hours out class - worth 300 points.

-- On the first half day, I have worked on the user stories, Acceptance criteria, and made a few changes as required, and updated in the proposal document. (commit)
+- On the first half day, I have worked on the user stories, Acceptance criteria, and made a few changes as required, and updated in the proposal document.
 - I have worked on the feedback given by Dr. Badami and made a few necessary changes.
 - We have drafted an email to invite our client, Dr. Beemer, to join our project presentation.
 - I have added client thankyou mail to our repository. [commit](https://github.com/sowmyathogiti/Healthify/commit/4c9bf84ce9f33b650872731439f33483dcd720bf)